You need to flush them out and get them in line before the case is filed.

 The homeowners on whose job the driver was working were the beneficiaries of an indemnity clause in the contract between client’s business and the homeowners.
 More BINGO’s.

-Narrow focus or bad assumptions on the part of the client, one or the other just about torpedoed this case.
+Whether the issue was an overly narrow focus or bad assumptions on the part of the client, one or the other just about torpedoed this case.

 Another instance of entrepreneurial myopia stands out among my war stories.